score-p/scorep_plugin_x86_energy/README.md

         cmake ..

+     > Note: If x86_energy can't be found it will be build automatically with
+     > static linked msr.
+But before this plugin is build x86_energy will be
+     > installed so set an CMAKE_INSTALL_PREFIX like

+     >       cmake -DCMAKE_INSTALL_PREFIX=$PWD/local ..

+     > or have write permissions to the default INSTALL_PREFIX, mostly /usr/local

     Example for a prebuild static linked `x86_energy` which is not in the default path:

         cmake .. -DX86_ENERGY_INCLUDE_DIRS=$HOME/x86_energy -DX86_ENERGY_LIBRARIES=$HOME/x86_energy/build -DX86Energy_STATIC=ON

+    If x86_energy is automatically build because it isn't in the path the same Build Options can be used like for a native build of x86_energy (see [here](https://github.com/tud-zih-energy/x86_adapt)).

+    Example for build x86_energy with x86_adapt support and x86_adapt in the LD_LIBRARY_PATH:

+         cmake -DCMAKE_INSTALL_PREFIX=$PWD/local -DX86_ADAPT=On ..

 3. Invoking make